pepkit/looper/docs/pipestat.md

 1. pipeline interface
 2. looper_config file

 Looper will combine the necessary configuration data and write a new pipestat configuration file named `looper_pipestat_config.yaml` which looper will place in its output directory.
-Pipestat then uses this configuration file to create the required pipestatManager objects.
+Pipestat then uses this configuration file to create the required PipestatManager objects.
 See [Hello_Looper](https://github.com/pepkit/hello_looper) for a specific example.

 Briefly, the Looper config file must contain a pipestat field.
 A project name must be supplied if running a project level pipeline.
 The user must also supply a file path for a results file if using a local file backend or database credentials if using a postgresql database backend.